andrebola/gender-recs/README.md

 Download the datasets and locate them in the folder `./data`.
 The artist information should be also located in the same folder; it can be downloaded from [here](https://zenodo.org/record/3748787).

-Install dependencies specified in requirements.py
+Install dependencies specified in requirements.txt

 **Step 2**